Roberta (Bobbie) Batley

 Candace (Candi) Peeples

-Ms. Peeples is currently serving as the Chair of the Family Law Section of the Alabama State Bar, and as a council member and Committee Chair of the American Bar Association Family Law Section.
+Ms. Peeples is a former chair of the Family Law Section of the Alabama State Bar, and serves as a council member and Committee Chair of the American Bar Association Family Law Section.
 Candi is a frequent presenter of Continuing Legal Education for both local and national organizations and participates in pro bono activities by providing family law services to low income clients.
 Ms. Peeples earned her B.A. degree at the University of Georgia and her J.D. degree cum laude at Cumberland School of Law of Samford University.

 Mr. Wolfe has been featured or quoted in a wide variety of local and national publications, including the New York Times, New York Post, Wall Street Journal, Consumer Affairs, The National Law Journal, Law.com, New Jersey Star Ledger, New Jersey Lawyer, New Jersey Law Journal, American Journal of Family Law, Commerce Magazine and NJBIZ.